cltl/python-for-text-analysis/Python-chapters/chapter-3.md

 * **3.** [Built-in Constants](https://docs.python.org/3.5/library/constants.html)
 * **4.** [Built-in Types](https://docs.python.org/3.5/library/stdtypes.html)

-We will focus on these sections:
+We will focus on the following sections, making a selection of the most important parts.
+Of course you can also just read the full documentation if you prefer.

 * **6.1** [string](https://docs.python.org/3.5/library/string.html)
 * **6.2.** [re](https://docs.python.org/3.5/library/re.html)